 - Effect of viSNE Settings on Algorithm Run Time

-The first step in running a viSNE analysis is choosing one or more populations from which event data will be sourced, and which samples (i.e., files) the data will be sourced from per population.
+The first step in running a viSNE analysis is choosing one or more populations from which the events will be sourced, and which samples (i.e. files) will be used for the analysis.
 The populations available in this list are taken from manual gating done in the experiment on Cytobank, including any tailored gates.
 If populations are missing from the list or event counts seem incorrect, make sure the most recent version of changes in the gating interface has been applied to the experiment.